 This course serves as a grounding in the basics of calculus in preparation for a college calculus course.
 It begins with an intensive review of functions and trigonometry and their applications to develop numerical, graphical, and analytical techniques of problem solving.
 The concepts of limits, derivatives, and integrals are introduced with an emphasis on applications and practical problem solving.
 Prerequisite: Precalculus

 MAT 295 is the first course of a three-semester course in Calculus offered by the Department of Mathematics at Syracuse University.
 This sequence is designed for science and engineering majors, and for students in other disciplines who intend to take upper level mathematics courses.
 MAT 295 covers concepts of functions, limits, differentiation, integration, and includes applications of these concepts such as graph sketching, optimization, linearization, and the computation of areas, volumes, and arc lengths.
-The iPad graphing calculator app is used intensively.
+No calculators are used in this course.
 Prerequisite: Introduction to Calculus.
-Students who have completed Precalculus with a 95 average and have the department’s recommendation are also eligible.
+Juniors or Seniors who have completed Precalculus with a 95 average and have the department’s recommendation are also eligible.

 This course is designed to incorporate choral singing as an integral part of the weekly Monday service.
 It is meant to help draw the congregation together through music as one united voice for the purpose of worship.
-We will meet once a week to learn songs appropriate for the Liturgical season in styles including Gospel, Traditional Christian and Contemporary Christian Music as well.
-No prior choral experience is necessary to be part of this vocal group, which is being formed in the spirit of serving the South Kent School community.
+Students rehearse once a week to learn songs appropriate for the Liturgical season.
+No prior choral experience is necessary to be part of this vocal group, which is organized in the spirit of serving the South Kent School community.

 Designed primarily for Third Formers, this course will introduce students to the fundamentals of geology, chemistry and simple physics through hands-on, challenge-based projects.